Pat Reid: Military service

 Reid joined the Territorial Army and was commissioned as a Second Lieutenant on 16 June 1933 on the General List.
 He joined the Royal Army Service Corps (Supplementary Reserve) with the same rank on 5 June 1935.
 He was promoted to Lieutenant exactly three years later on 5 June 1938.

 Reid was mobilised for active duty on 24 August 1939, and served in the 2nd Infantry Division, receiving promotion to Temporary Captain on 1 December 1939.
 On 27 May 1940, while serving as a member of the British Expeditionary Force during the Battle of France, he was captured by the Germans near Cassel.
 He was sent to Laufen castle, Bavaria, designated Oflag VII-C, arriving there on 5 June 1940.

 Within days of his arrival, Reid was planning an escape, determined to return home by Christmas.
 After seven weeks digging Reid and a group of prisoners completed a tunnel, 24 ft long, from the prison basement to a small shed adjoining a nearby house.
 At 06:30 on 5 September 1940, Reid and five others broke out and made for Yugoslavia, only 150 miles away.
-The escapees were recaptured after five days in Radstadt, Austria.
+Initially they made some progress walking across country at night, but as they entered more mountainous terrain they were forced onto the roads.
+The escapees were recaptured after five days in Radstadt, Austria, travelling around 50 miles.
+They were stopped by some locals; one of the escapees spoke fluent German, and by himself he might have bluffed it, but as they did not have any identification and the others did not speak German the locals became too suspicious.
 Reid was sentenced to a month of solitary confinement, on a diet of bread and water.

 As one of the "Laufen Six", Reid was then sent to Colditz Castle, designated Oflag IV-C, a special "escape-proof" camp, arriving there on 10 November 1940.
 It was not long before Reid attempted an escape.
 He bribed a seemingly willing German guard to look the other way.
 On the night of 29 May 1941 twelve prisoners crawled through a sewer pipe from the canteen to an outer courtyard, planning to then descend a forty-foot wall, and then over another wall 12 feet high topped with barbed wire.
 However, although the guard had accepted the bribe, he also reported the escape plan to his superiors, and the Germans were waiting for them.
 After another spell in solitary, Reid accepted the position of Escape Officer, responsible for overseeing all British escape plans.
 Reid assisted in many escape attempts, some successful, until April 1942, when he was replaced as Escape Officer by fellow member of the "Laufen Six" Captain Richard "Dick" Howe.